-Texas Music Educators Association Texas Teacher Educators (TTE) Texas Teachers of English to Speakers of Other Languages (TEXTESOL) The Association on Higher Education and Disability in Texas Western Association of Veterans Education Specialists (WAVES) Whitsitt Baptist Heritage Society
+Texas Music Educators Association (TMEA)

+Texas Teachers of English to Speakers of Other Languages (TexTESOL)

+The Association of Christian Distance Education (ACCESS)

+Western Association of Veterans Education Specialists (WAVES)

 Traditions

 Dallas Baptist University's mascot is the Patriot, which symbolizes the love and enthusiastic support the students, faculty, staff, and alumni have for the University - just as the early American founders had for the establishment of our new nation.
 Continuing the patriotic theme are our colors of red, white, and blue.
 The Official DBU Cross Ring serves as a symbol of the Christ-centered education students experience at DBU.
 Students receive the Official DBU Cross Ring during a Ring Commissioning Ceremony just prior to commencement services.
 Through the hymn To God Be The Glory, DBU is able to thank God for all of His blessings and His guidance throughout our history.